Eating a diet of different groups of foods is the best way for you to stay healthy, and help your baby grow and develop.

 How to eat a healthy balanced diet

-As well as your free Healthy Start vitamins, you could be eligible for Healthy Start vouchers to help you buy some food basics, including milk and fruit and vegetables.
+As well as your free vitamins, you could be eligible for a Best Start Foods payment card to help you buy some food basics, including milk and fruit and vegetables.

 Dieting to lose weight in pregnancy isn't recommended, even if you're overweight to begin with.

 Some weight gain in pregnancy is normal and includes the weight of your baby, the placenta and amniotic fluid.

 Some foods taste different as your sense of taste can change when you’re pregnant.
 This is caused by hormonal changes in your body.